In this episode, Casey and Erin talk about Yoga Sutras 5-7.

 There are five kinds of mental modifications which are either painful or painless.

+One group of modifications causes us pain one does not.
 It is pointed out that they are not divided into painful and pleasurable.
 Why?
 Because even so-called pleasurable thoughts may ultimately bring us pain.

 An example of a thought that appears painless but ends up painful might be loved turned sour.